 An SIP intercom usually consists of a main intercom device at a building entrance, connected to the Internet via Ethernet or Wi-Fi.

 It also requires a Private Branch Exchange (PBX), which acts as the system’s brain and can be hosted on an on-premises server, a PBX appliance, or a cloud PBX.
-With SIP and cloud-based intercoms becoming more popular, residents receive calls on VoIP phones, video IP phones, softphone applications, or mobile applications instead of an in-unit system.
+As SIP and cloud-based intercoms become more popular, residents receive calls on VoIP phones, video IP phones, softphone applications, or mobile applications rather than an in-unit system.

 Benefits

-• No Recurring Subscription Fees.
-With an on-premise PBX hardware, property managers or owners are not charged with monthly per-door or per-user software subscription fees.
+- No Recurring Subscription Fees.
+With on-premises PBX hardware, property managers or owners are not charged monthly per-door or per-user software subscription fees.

 Limitations

-• Deep IT Expertise Required.
-Because of its communication protocol, an SIP intercom also requires SIP, networking, and PBX administration knowledge for installation and daily operations.
+- Deep IT Expertise Required.
+Because of its communication protocol, an SIP intercom also requires knowledge of SIP, networking, and PBX administration for installation and daily operations.

-• Extra Upfront Costs.
-Because SIP intercoms need PBXs, property administrators need to budget to purchase PBX hardware or to subscribe to an online PBX service.
+- Extra Upfront Costs.
+Because SIP intercoms require a PBX, property administrators need to budget for either purchasing PBX hardware or subscribing to an online PBX service.

-• No Out-of-the-Box Portal.
-Managing SIP intercoms requires configuring the PBX, and to configure the PBX remotely, a VPN or remote access setup is required.
+- No Out-of-the-Box Portal.
+Managing SIP intercoms requires configuring the PBX, and to do so remotely, a VPN or remote access setup is required.

 How an SIP Intercom Works

-• A visitor approaches the SIP intercom and presses the call button for a resident, sending an SIP INVITE request to the PBX.
+- A visitor approaches the SIP intercom and presses the resident call button, sending an SIP INVITE request to the PBX.

-• The tone signals the door locks to open, granting access to the visitor.
+- The tone signals the door locks to open, granting the visitor access.

 Top SIP Intercom System Options